Alex Mashinsky: Celsius Network

 In 2017, Mashinsky founded Celsius Network, a borrowing and lending platform for digital assets like Bitcoin, Ethereum and other cryptocurrencies.
 It encouraged its customers to "unbank" themselves and offered interest rates as high as 18.6 per cent on cryptocurrency deposits.

 As CEO, he hosted "Ask Mashinsky Anything", a weekly YouTube livestream in which he answered questions about Celsius.
 He became known for wearing T-shirts reading "Banks are not your friends", for his critical comments about unsuccessful businesses (including his own), and for publicity stunts such as an attempt to vandalize a branch of Chase Bank.

 In January 2022, Mashinsky took control of Celsius's trading strategy.
 Some insiders reported that he personally directed large individual cryptocurrency trades, overruling executives with significant financial experience.

 Mashinsky withdrew $10 million from Celsius in May 2022.
 The withdrawals came as customers were withdrawing assets in large quantities while the company was nearing bankruptcy, according to a report in October 2022.
 A spokesperson for Mashinsky told the Financial Times that the funds were used for tax payments and estate planning.
 In total, Arkham Intelligence estimates that Mashinsky sold $44 million worth of CEL tokens through exchanges.

 On July 13, 2022, one month after it paused customer withdrawals, Celsius filed for Chapter 11 bankruptcy.
 Mashinsky said that "the Company made what, in hindsight, proved to be certain poor asset deployment decisions."

 Mashinsky resigned as Celsius CEO on September 27, 2022.
 Chris Ferraro, the former CFO of Celsius, was appointed to replace him as interim CEO.
-The Unsecured Creditors Committee, an organization of depositors, described the executive change as "a positive step" towards resolving the cases against Celsius.
+The Unsecured Creditors Committee, an organization of depositors, described the executive change as "a positive step" toward resolving the cases against Celsius.

-Recognition

-Mashinsky was listed in Business Insiders "The Silicon Alley 100: New York’s Coolest Tech People" in 2010.
-As head of LimoRes, Mashinsky was selected as one of Crain's Top Entrepreneurs in 2010.
-His VoIP intellectual property was recognized by Internet Telephony magazine in its list of Top 100 VoIP Communications.
-He was awarded the Albert Einstein Technology Medal in 2000, and the Technology Foresight Award for Innovation in 1999.
-He won the Catalyst of Innovation Award from TechUnited:NJ on May 25, 2022.